root-project/root/gui/cefdisplay/Readme.md

 See details about [Chromimum Embeded Framework](https://bitbucket.org/chromiumembedded/cef)

-1. Current code tested with CEF3 3.3325, should work with some other releases
+1. Current code tested with CEF3 3.3325, should work with other recent releases (April 2018)

 2. Download binary code from [http://opensource.spotify.com/cefbuilds/index.html](http://opensource.spotify.com/cefbuilds/index.html) and unpack it in directory without spaces and special symbols: